McPixeI/react-reddit-app/README.md

 ## Extra features (not demanded by the challenge):

+* Added "NSFW" preview on Post List for protection
 * Dark/light mode
 * Custom UI components made with Tailwind
 * Usage of skeletons aproach for loading states